Inclusive Entrepreneurship and the Sustainable Development Goals

 Inclusive Entrepreneurship and the Sustainable Development Goals: A Global Research Perspective brings together a collection of high caliber research-based chapters on the topic… Read more

-- Brings together high-quality research-based chapters aimed at filling a gap in the current knowledge, mapping out the state of the art in the field, signposting research gaps, and identifying next steps
+- Brings together high-quality research-based chapters aimed at filling a gap in current knowledge on inclusivity and entrepreneurship

 - Encompasses wide international geographical and thematic coverage